-- A description of your state of health at the end of treatment. - A future schedule of visits (time and date). - Who will deliver follow-up care (and where). - Tests that will be done and why they are needed. - What long-term effects might occur (such as swelling or numbness in the limbs, pain or depression), how to watch for them and how they will be treated. - Symptoms to watch for that might signal a return of your cancer. - Steps you can take to adopt a healthier lifestyle.
+- A description of your health status at the end of treatment. - A schedule of your future appointments, including times and dates. - Who will deliver follow-up care and where. - Tests that will be done and why they are needed. - What long-term effects might occur, how to watch for them and how they will be treated. - Symptoms to watch for that might signal a return of your cancer. - Steps you can take to adopt a healthier lifestyle.